National Vision (EYE)

 7. Gross Margin & Pricing Power

 National Vision has best-in-class unit economics for a retailer, enabling it to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it averaged an elite 56.4% gross margin over the last two years.
-That means for every $100 in revenue, only $43.59 went towards paying for inventory, transportation, and distribution.
+As you can see below, it averaged an elite 56.6% gross margin over the last two years.
+That means National Vision only paid its suppliers $43.45 for every $100 in revenue.
 National Vision Trailing 12-Month Gross Margin

-National Vision’s gross profit margin came in at 59.8% this quarter, in line with the same quarter last year and exceeding analysts’ estimates by 1%.
-Zooming out, National Vision’s full-year margin has been trending up over the past 12 months, increasing by 3.7 percentage points.
+In Q3, National Vision produced a 58.3% gross profit margin, in line with the same quarter last year.
+On a wider time horizon, National Vision’s full-year margin has been trending up over the past 12 months, increasing by 4.4 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold.

 8. Operating Margin